RULEBOOK

 -

 10.3b.
-Second Offense: Drive will be given an EOL, serve a green flag pass through penalty for the start of the next race (not at the green flag) and be docked 10 points.
+Second Offense: Drive will be given an EOL, serve a green flag pass through penalty for the start of the next race, and be docked 25 points.
+Must cross S/F line before you take the pass through penalty.

 -

 10.3c.
-Third Offense: Drivers will start in the pits and be held for 5 laps.
-Drivers will also be docked 25 points.
+Third Offense: Drivers will start in the pits and held for 2 laps of the next race.

 -